ASME B16.47: Differences Between Series A & Series B Flange

 Overall

-Both ASME B16.5 and ASME B16.47 are important standards for ensuring the safety, reliability, and compatibility of flanges in piping systems.
+Both ASME B16.47 Series A and Series B are important for ensuring the safety, reliability, and compatibility of flanges in piping systems.
 They are widely used in industries such as oil, gas, chemicals, power, and water treatment.

 Hello, my name is Lewis Liu, and I’m a professional sales engineer with over a decade of expertise in the flange fittings sector.